 Healing Meals is a Gift of Love for Families with Ill Children and Seniors in Need

-“Helping thousands of families eat healthy and personally dealing with cancer in my family, I knew the only way to help children get good nutrition during this stressful time of treatment was to prepare meals and make them readily available for families,” says Stacey Antine, Director, HealthBarn Foundation.
+“Helping thousands of families eat healthy and personally dealing with cancer in my family, I knew the only way to help children get good nutrition during this stressful time of treatment was to prepare meals and make them readily available for families,” says Stacey Antine, MS, RDN, Director, HealthBarn Foundation.

 Children with cancer, serious blood disorders and sickle cell anemia have heightened nutritional needs and may lack access to nutritionally healthy meals during the stressful time of treatment.
 Healing Meals are selected by Stacey for their nutritional value as well as their popularity with children and families.
 The meal items include: breakfast, soups, dinner choices and desserts packaged fresh and then, frozen in servings of four for the whole family.
 Each meal is labelled with nutritional information, heating instructions and expiration date.